sdr1/Covid-Tracker/Covid-Figures-and-Maps.md

 ## Daily Percent Positive Cases

 According to the WHO the positive rate should be below 5%.^[https://coronavirus.jhu.edu/testing/tracker/overview]  Days above the threshold are denoted in red, days below are in blue.
 Note that the variables currently used for these plots --positiveIncrease and negativeIncrease-- are being phased out and will be replaced by positiveCasesViral and negativeCasesViral.
+Each dot represents the rolling average of tests within the previous week (this approach smoothes out trends such as fewer cases being reported on weekends).

 ![](Covid-Figures-and-Maps_files/figure-html/ratio-1.png)<!-- -->